ZcashFoundation/zebra/book/src/applications/zebrad/enviroment-variables.md

 All zebrad subcommands support the following enviroment variables:
 - `ZEBRAD_CACHE_DIR`: The directory to store zebra data just as state, blocks, wallet, etc.
 - `ZEBRAD_LOG`: Manipulate the log level.
 Regex is supported.
+- `ZEBRAD_FLAMEGRAPH`: File basename for generated flamegraph.
+Setting this variable enables flamegraph generation from internal instrumentation.
+This is most useful for performance debugging.

 ## Examples: